Yesterday17/ZenScript/README.md

 ## Known Issues

+- Changes made in `.zsrc` can only be applied if the language server is started, which means you must open a `.zs` file to apply it.
-The autocompletion can only be triggered in specific ways.
+- The autocompletion can only be triggered in specific ways.

 ## Release Notes